Age-Related Macular Degeneration: Facts & Figures

 - To help diagnose macular degeneration, an eye care professional will perform a dilated eye exam, fundoscopy, a visual acuity test, and fundus photography.
 If wet age-related macular degeneration is suspected, fluorescein angiography may be performed, in which dye is used to detect leaking blood vessels.
 The patient may also be asked to look at an Amsler grid.

-There is no treatment or cure for advanced dry macular degeneration.
-But a specific high-dose formula of antioxidant vitamins and zinc may delay or prevent intermediate macular degeneration from progressing to the advanced stage.
+The first treatment for advanced dry macular degeneration (geographic atrophy) was approved in February 2023; additional promising treatments are in clinical trials.
+A specific high-dose formula of antioxidant vitamins and zinc may delay or prevent intermediate macular degeneration from progressing to the advanced stage.

 - Approved drugs and medications: